by: Steve Mullins

 - Maintenance Duration

-To take full advantage of the SKUs, a link must be built between SKUs and application recognition library entries.
+To take full advantage of the SKUs, a link must exist between SKUs and application recognition library entries.

 Using SKUs in the context of software asset management